haught/cws_plugin/README.md

 From CHITUBOX go to **|||->Help->Plugins->Import Plugin** and add the .CHplugin file.
 After you Slice, you will have the option to export to the CWS format.

 ## Errata
-This has only been tested on MacOS 10.15 and CHITUBOX V1.6.3.
+This has only been tested on MacOS 10.15/CHITUBOX V1.6.3 and V1.8.0 Beta.